oneHamidreza/Meow-Framework-MVVM/README.md

             liveData = eventLiveData,
             apiAction = { AppApi(app).createServiceByAdapter<PersonApi>().getPersonIndex() }
         ) { _, it ->
-            // If connection was Success, this line will be run.
+            // If connection was Success and Retrofit can parse json data as list of models, this line will be run.
             // Otherwise MeowEvent.Api.Error will be posted into eventLiveData.

             // You can observe it manually or use MeowFlow.